 In the TV White Space spectrum, the number of available channels is limited.
 In many large metropolitan areas, there are no available channels.
 In rural areas there are many.
 After the FCC auctions the 600 MHz band in 2016, there will be even less availability of TV White Space channels.

-Standards for regional sub-GHz channel plans802.15.4g (SUN)
+Standards for regional sub-GHz channel plans

+The figure below summarizes 802 wireless standards with channel plans specifying operation below 1 GHz.

+802.15.4g (SUN)

 IEEE 802.15.4g is a PHY amendment, published April 2012, built on the success of the 802.15.4 standard for application to Smart Utility Networks in the field, neighborhood and home area networking.
 IEEE 802.15.4g provides 3 additional PHY layer definitions, supporting data rates from 2.4 kbps to 800 kbps.
 This amendment complements the short-range PHYs of IEEE 802.15.4-2011 with the capability to support large, geographically diverse networks with minimal infrastructure, with a large number of participating devices.